una/personal-goals/ideas-and-misc/book-checklist.md

 ## March 2016

-- [ ] Money, Master the Game -- Tony Robbins
+- [x] Money, Master the Game -- Tony Robbins
+- [x] The Power of Habit -- Charles Duhigg
+- [ ] How Music Works

 To-Read/Recommendations:
 ---